 The Domitor Student Essay Award is offered annually in order to stimulate interest in the field of early cinema studies, to involve young scholars and archivists in the activities of our organization, and to reduce the gap between established and emerging generations of scholars and archivists of early cinema.
 The deadline is typically September 1, so that the winner can be announced at the annual General Assembly in October.
 For this year's guidelines in English/French, click here.

-The winner of the 2012 Domitor Student Essay Award is Meredith A. Bak (UC Santa Barbara) for “Seeing Things: Optical toys and the Young Nineteenth-Century Spectator.”
+The winner of the 2012 Domitor Student Essay Award was Meredith A. Bak (UC Santa Barbara) for “Seeing Things: Optical toys and the Young Nineteenth-Century Spectator.”
 The members of the awards committee found that the essay is a keen analysis of optical toys and perception in early cinema and visual culture.
 Moreover, the awards committee decided to recognize Julie Lavelle’s (Indiana University) essay “Intermedial Seriality in the 1910s: Universal’s Lucille Love, Girl of Mystery” with an Honorable Mention.
 The author combines an analysis of storytelling across different media with reception and gender studies in a striking and convincing manner.
 Congratulations to Meredith and Julie!